tkellen/memorybox/README.md

 comments).

 It will be possible to use local disk or any storage service that provides a s3-compatible API to ensure the bits that go in stand the test of time.

+I will probably implement some kind of adapter for all of the project listed below.

 ## Prior Art
 * [Perkeep](https://perkeep.org/)